Found yourself letting property through circumstance rather than a conscious decision to invest? You’re not alone.

-So, we’ve put together this overview of 7 key questions to ask and ‘must-dos’, to get you started on the right path to being a successful ‘accidental’ landlord.
+That’s why we’ve put together this handy 7-step guide, to help you navigate this next chapter in your life and get you started on the right path to being a successful ‘accidental’ landlord.

 - Ask you to apply for ‘consent to let’.
-This allows you to keep the residential mortgage temporarily, but you’ll probably be moved onto a higher interest rate, and there may also be fees to pay.
-Consent to let agreements are usually only offered for 6 or 12 months, but they can provide a useful stop-gap and give you time to make other arrangements.
+This allows you to keep the residential mortgage temporarily.
+But you’ll probably be moved onto a higher interest rate, and there may also be additional fees to pay.
+Consent-to-let agreements are usually only offered for 6 to 12 months, but they can provide a useful stop-gap, giving you time to make other arrangements.

 - Require you to switch to a buy-to-let mortgage before you accept tenants.
-The lending criteria are different to those of a residential mortgage, with a big factor being the level of rental income the property can generate.
+The lending criteria are different for a buy-to-let mortgage to those of a residential mortgage, with a significant deciding factor being the level of rental income the property can generate.

-Usually, lenders will look for the monthly rent to be somewhere between 125% and 145% of the mortgage payment amount, and the maximum loan-to-value ratio is generally 85% or below, so you’ll need at least you’ll need to get the house to at least 15% equity, if it’s not already there
+Usually, lenders will look for the monthly rent to be somewhere between 125% and 145% of the mortgage payment amount.
+And the maximum loan-to-value ratio is generally 85% or below.
+So you’ll need at least 15% equity in the house to secure a buy-to-let mortgage.

-The best thing to do is speak to a specialist buy-to-let mortgage broker who can help guide you through your options and make sure you find a mortgage that’s best suited to your needs.
+The best course of action is to speak to a specialist buy-to-let mortgage broker who can help guide you through your options and make sure you find a mortgage that’s best suited to your needs.

 If the property is leasehold, check the lease to see if there are any clauses or covenants that either forbid letting or restrict who you can let to.

-- Only owner-occupiers can live in the property – it can’t be sub-let
+- Only owner-occupiers can live in the property.
+I.e. the property cannot be sub-let

 - Prospective tenants must be interviewed and approved by the freeholder

-And if there are any restrictions or requirements that apply to residents – for example, pets aren’t allowed or washing can’t be dried in communal areas, including the garden – make sure you take note so you can let your prospective tenants know.
+And if there are any restrictions or requirements that apply to residents – for example, pets aren’t allowed or washing can’t be dried in communal areas, including the garden.
+You’ll need to make sure you take note so that you can let your prospective tenants know.

 Once you start generating rental income, you’ll probably want to hold on to as much of the profit as possible!
-Property tax is a fairly complex business, and you’ve got to make sure that you own the property, manage it and take your profits in the most tax-efficient way.
+Property tax is a fairly complex business.
+You’ve got to make sure that you own the property, manage it and take your profits in the most tax-efficient way.

 It’s also helpful if you can plan ahead, so think about what you’d like to do with the property in the future – e.g. are you more likely to sell it or pass it on, and when?
 Having the right tax strategy in place from the start can make a huge difference to how profitable your rental is over time.

-So, before you do anything else, it’s a good idea to speak to a property legal expert and a tax consultant that specialise in buy-to-let, who can help make sure you don’t pay any more tax than you need to.
+Before you do anything else, it’s a good idea to speak to a property legal expert and a tax consultant specialising in buy-to-let, who can help make sure you don’t pay any more tax than you need to.

-Currently, the property must achieve a minimum ‘E’ rating on the energy performance certificate (EPC) before it can be legally let – however, government plans are for that to be raised to ‘C’ in 2025.
-So, if you think you’ll still be letting the property in a few years’ time, it might be sensible to invest in any necessary energy efficiency improvements now, such as insulation, double glazing and a boiler upgrade.
+Currently, all properties must achieve a minimum ‘E’ rating on the energy performance certificate (EPC) before they can be legally let.
+However, the government plans to raise this to ‘C’ in 2025.
+So, if you think you’ll still be letting the property in a few years’ time, it might be sensible to invest in any necessary energy efficiency improvements now.
+To improve your property’s energy rating consider:

-Even if you’d like to manage the property yourself long-term, there’s a huge amount of legislation governing the lettings industry, and it takes time to understand everything that needs to be done to let a property safely and legally.
-Existing regulations can be amended, and new laws can come into force at any time – and we sometimes see several changes a year.
+Even if you’d like to manage the property yourself long-term, there’s a huge amount of legislation governing the lettings industry.
+It takes time to understand everything that needs to be done to let a property safely and legally.
+Existing regulations can be amended, and new laws can come into force at any time – we sometimes see several changes a year.